Ruhe finden leicht gemacht – Übungen für unruhige Hunde

 ---

-A structured daily routine provides security and helps to reduce expectations.
+A structured daily routine provides security and helps reduce expectations.

 • Schedule fixed rest periods after walks or play sessions

-• Clear rituals: e.g. always take a break on the blanket after a walk
+• Clear routines: e.g., always a break on the blanket after a walk

-• Give attention not constantly on demand, but specifically
+• Don't give attention constantly on demand, but purposefully

-Some dogs need to learn that boredom is okay and that nothing bad will happen if there is nothing going on.
+Some dogs first need to learn that boredom is okay and that nothing bad happens when nothing is going on.

 ---